dreamchef/obsidian-wiki/sequence diagram.md

 #software-development

-shows the flow of interactions between software objects and classes (lower-level analog of [[activity diagram]])
+shows the flow of interactions between software objects and classes (lower-level analog of [[Activity Diagram]])